Users and Roles

 - settings: this element's (and potential child elements') settings can be managed i.e. the settings tab is visible; the settings permission also the path and thereby the right to move the element in tree

 Individual users are granted access to all defined workspaces for any role they incorporate.
 In addition to that, users can have their own workspaces.
 These are added to the permissions granted by roles.

 myRole has been granted list and view access to

 myRole and thereby inherits all workspace settings from the role.

 In case the editor has his own workspace settings on

-It is also possible to restrict access to localized fields on a language-level.
-By default, a user can view and edit (as long as they also have sufficient object permissions) all localized fields.
+It is also possible to restrict access to localized fields on a language level.
+By default, users can view and edit (as long as they also have sufficient object permissions) all localized fields.
 This can now be restricted to a subset of languages.

 By using the event

 Pimcore\Event\ElementEvents::ELEMENT_PERMISSION_IS_ALLOWED, it is possible to dynamically manipulate a user's permissions on a specific element on request.

 Please note: When listing (tree view, search, etc.), this event is fired afterward on each element of the filtered result list.
 Therefore, in the case of granting a